tomsWebConsulting/twcsl/Page/Store/Store Page Form Text Field Max Length/README.md

     You only need the number after **#item-**.

+* If you need installation help or customization please [contact me for paid consulting][10].

 ## Notes

 This code does not work on the checkout page.
 It is a Squarespace security